Wedjat98/Ofu/README.md

 The  Ofu Programming Language.

+Name from : Ofu and Olosega are parts of a volcanic doublet in the Manu‘a Island Group, which is part of American Samoa in the Samoan Islands.

 What is Ofu?
 A Programming Language I want to make in 2 years.

 Well,maybe I finally turn this project to a `Toy Language`.And only for me.